Bluewater Shopping Centre: Quarrying

-In May 1990, Environment Secretary Michael Heseltine granted planning permission for the centre, encompassing 1.5 million sq ft (139,354.6 m^{2}) of retail and 125,000 sq ft (11,312.9 m^{2}) of leisure facilities.
+Development

+Plans for a regional shopping centre at Western Quarry were first developed from 1985, when entrepreneur Godfrey Bradman's Rosehaugh, through its shopping centre subsidiary Shearwater, approached Blue Circle with proposals for a development on the site; in April 1986 the two companies combined their interests to form Bluewater plc, and formal proposals were subsequently advanced in 1986.
+The scheme was later approved in May 1990, when Environment Secretary Michael Heseltine granted planning permission following a "call-in" under the Town and Country Planning Act 1971, allowing the decision to be taken by central government.
+The approval covered approximately 1.5 million sq ft (139,354.6 m^{2}) of retail space and 125,000 sq ft (11,312.9 m^{2}) of leisure facilities, along with around 10,000 parking spaces and improved road access.
+The government also proposed amendments to the Kent Structure Plan to adjust Green Belt boundaries in north-west Kent to enable the development.
+This consent was granted prior to the later tightening of policy on out-of-town shopping centres introduced by John Gummer.
+The project was subsequently taken forward by Bluewater plc.

 In 1994, quarry operator Blue Circle approached Australian mall developer Lendlease to form a partnership.
-Instead, Lend Lease bought the land and the project from Blue Circle, and, under the leadership of its CEO Peter Walichnowski, gathered a group of major investors, which included: Prudential, Barclays Mercantile, Hermes (acting for Britel), Lloyds Leasing, and Royal Bank Leasing.
+Instead, Lend Lease bought the land (known as Western Quarry) and the project from Blue Circle, and, under the leadership of its CEO Peter Walichnowski, gathered a group of major investors, which included: Prudential, Barclays Mercantile, Hermes (acting for Britel), Lloyds Leasing, and Royal Bank Leasing.
 Lendlease also formed a pool of minor investors, called the Lend Lease Retail Partnership, with 18 institutions and corporations.

 John Lewis was the first major tenant to sign up in February 1995, albeit with major concessions, such as the offer of 300000 sqft, one fifth of the entire floor space, on three levels.
 That gave Bluewater credibility to sign more names, including the two other anchor stores: House of Fraser followed in June 1996 by Marks & Spencer.
 90% of the retail space was committed by March 1998.

 Construction, undertaken by Bovis, commenced in March 1995.
 At its peak, the site employed 2,500 workers.
 In all, 20,000 people worked 11.5 million hours on the construction of Bluewater.
+As part of the wider works, Dartford Borough Council granted planning permission in March 1998 to widen New Bean Road between Hedge Place Roundabout and London Road Roundabout from a single to a dual carriageway, improving road access to the site ahead of opening.
 At the planned opening date, 16 March 1999, Bluewater was inaugurated with 99% of the shops open for business.
 The total cost of construction was around GBP £400 million.

 In December 2021 Lendlease sold its 25% shareholding to Landsec.